-Nearly 20 years on, this Vietnamese institution is still revered for its simple, flavorful pho ga.
+Open for nearly 20 years (and counting), this Vietnamese institution is still revered for its simple, flavorful pho ga.
 The Hanoi-style restaurant’s recipe hasn’t changed much over the years, and that’s a good thing: light, gingery broth bathes a generous serving of free-range poached chicken.
-The rice noodles here — thicker and chewier than the usual vermicelli — are a work of art
+The rice noodles here — thicker and chewier than the usual vermicelli — are a work of art.